 Want to learn more about FHA or conventional loans?

-Freedom Mortgage is the #1 FHA lender in the United States according to Inside Mortgage Finance, 2021
+Freedom Mortgage was the #1 FHA lender in the United States in 2021 according to Inside Mortgage Finance, 2021